 September 11-12, 2018

 This conference will provide education and resources to victim advocates, law enforcement, medical professionals and prosecutors working with victims of crime.
 This biennial event brings national and state experts together around the latest information and best practices in victimization, response and healing for ALL victims of crime.
-Click here to see our Save the Date flyer!
+Click here to see our Event flyer and our event agenda here!

 Sponsored by the Iowa Attorney General's Crime Victim Assistance Division (CVAD), Iowa Department of Human Services (DHS), Des Moines Area Community College (DMACC), Federal Bureau of Criminal Investigation (FBI), Iowa Coalition for Collective Change, Iowa Coalition Against Domestic Violence (ICADV), Iowa Coalition Against Sexual Assault (IowaCASA), Iowa Organization for Victim Assistance (IOVA), Monsoon Asians and Pacific Islanders in Solidarity and the United States Attorney's Office for the Northern District of Iowa (USAO-NDIA).